 Academic advising is an essential component of student success.
 Graduate program directors and other faculty work with graduate students not only on course selection and to monitor progress toward degree, but, more importantly, to serve as mentors and advocates through students' programs of study and research.

 Degree-seeking students can find the name of their advisor in Campus Connect.
-Non-degree seeking students and students-at-large should contact the CSH's Office of Advising and Student Services for advising support.
+Non-degree seeking students should contact the CSH's Office of Advising and Student Services for advising support.